HR-RJ/EIFFTRACKER/README.md

 ## Commands:

 - $help
-  - help commands shows all the commands, how they should be used and what they di
+  - help commands shows all the commands, how they should be used and what they do
 - $firstoreiff
   - rolls to see if you'll go first or eiff next game
 - $register <name>